Open Accessibility Menu

 During the Emergency Medicine I rotation, residents learn pathophysiology, diagnosis, and management of conditions commonly seen in an emergency department.
 Residents participate in the roles and responsibilities of an emergency medicine clinical pharmacist, including optimization of medication use while interacting with the interdisciplinary team, order review, medication procurement and preparation.
 Residents are active participants in Code Blue and Code Fast emergencies, as well as participants in high risk procedures such as rapid sequence intubation.

-During the Ambulatory Care rotation, residents gain pharmacotherapy experience in long-term patient care on our Skilled Care Unit that combines inpatient rehabilitation and 24- hour skilled nursing care.
+During the Ambulatory Care rotation, residents gain pharmacotherapy experience in long-term patient care on our Skilled Nursing Facility unit that combines inpatient rehabilitation and 24- hour skilled nursing care.
 Residents provide a comprehensive review of all patients’ conditions and medications.
-Residents also attend interdisciplinary meetings where the care team reviews the patients’ care needs.
-Residents also spend two days in the Family Medicine Clinic where they will participate in Coumadin Clinic and manage patients currently taking Warfarin.
+Residents attend interdisciplinary meetings where the care team reviews the patients’ care needs.
+In addition, residents spend two days in the Family Health Center Clinic where they will participate in both the pharmacist-led diabetes clinic and the Coumadin Clinic.

 Internal Medicine I

-During the Internal Medicine rotation, residents round on the hospital units with the Hospital Medicine Group in both multidisciplinary and bedside rounds to provide comprehensive pharmaceutical care.
-This includes prospective patient chart reviews, optimize patient medication therapy, coordinate pharmaceutical services when needed, provide nursing and/or staff education and counsel patients on new medication upon discharge.
+During the Internal Medicine rotation, residents will round on the hospital units with the hospitalists in both multi-disciplinary and bedside rounds to provide comprehensive pharmaceutical care.
+This includes prospective patient chart reviews, optimizing patient medication therapy, coordinating pharmaceutical services when needed, providing nursing and/or staff education and counseling patients on new medications.

 During the NICU and LDRP rotation, residents complete medication orders, compound, and dispense medications accurately and safely for NICU & LDRP patients.
 Residents also round with the NICU team in multi-disciplinary rounds to provide medication recommendations and to answer drug-related questions.